StarRocks/starrocks/docs/loading/gcs.md

 - Creating and loading the table using schema inference
 - Creating a table by hand and then loading the data

-> **NOTE**
->
-> The dataset used in these examples is hosted in an S3 bucket in a StarRocks account.
-Any valid `aws.s3.access_key` and `aws.s3.secret_key` can be used, as the object is readable by any AWS authenticated user.
-Substitute your credentials for `AAA` and `BBB` in the commands below.

 #### Querying directly from S3

 Querying directly from S3 using `FILES()` can gives a good preview of the content of a dataset before you create a table.
 For example: